Conventional Loan Seller Concession Maximums 2026: What You Need To Know

 Other examples are undisclosed second mortgages from the seller, covering moving expenses, or any other item of value meant to entice you to buy the home.
 It’s best to steer clear of these offers.

-It’s a good problem to have: the seller will give you more than your closing cost total.
+It’s a good problem to have: the seller is willing to give you more than your closing cost total.

 A rate reduction will require higher discount and origination charges.
 These will eat up any excess seller concessions.